 First Arch strike: 7:30PM CDT

-Both the first and second Gateway Arch strikes occured as part of a multiple-ground-connection negative cloud-to-ground flash.
+Both the first and second Gateway Arch strikes occurred as part of a multiple-ground-connection negative cloud-to-ground flash.
 On one frame of the 1500fps video, the negative stepped leader can be seen descending from the top of the frame as an upward positive leader initiates from the Arch toward the descending negative stepped leader: